 The entire drive is full of lookouts

-It does make a lot of sense to have so many lookouts because no matter where you are there is something beautiful to see and Tropical North Queensland sure know how to make the most of that!
+It does make a lot of sense to have so many lookouts because no matter where you are there is something beautiful to see and Tropical North Queensland sure knows how to make the most of that!

-Unfortunately I have not yet been to them all which I am now using as another excuse to get back quickly but the ones I did make it to were well worth the stop.
-Not only is stopping at these lookouts pretty much essential for a road trip with your bestie, they are usually the perfect photo op for you to really step up your Instagram!
+Unfortunately, I have not yet been to them all which I am now using as another excuse to get back quickly but the ones I did make it to were well worth the stop.
+Not only is stopping at these lookouts pretty much essential for a road trip with your bestie, but they are also usually the perfect photo op for you to really step up your Instagram!

-There are a million more to mention but I am leaving it up to you now to decide your favourites! (let me know when you do so I can add it to my bucketlist)
+There are a million more to mention but I am leaving it up to you now to decide your favourites! (let me know when you do so I can add it to my bucket list)

-Another must do photo op comes from Cape Tribulations as well…
+Another must-do photo op comes from Cape Tribulations as well…

-The Heart of Cape Trib
+The heart of Cape Tribulation

 The heart made from vine right on the beach is one of those things that you really should get to just for the fun of it because you havent really been to Cape Tribulation if you didnt get a cheesy photo with the heart.

 Get creative and wild especially when you have the beach to yourself (and maybe a few crocodiles lurking nearby).